stephenplusplus/google-auto-auth/readme.md

 - Type: `Error`

 An API error or an error if scopes are required for the request you're trying to make (check for err.code = `MISSING_SCOPE`).
 If you receive the missing scope error, provide the `authConfig.scopes` array with the necessary scope URLs for your request.
-There are examples of scopes that are required for some of the Google Cloud Platform services in the [gcloud-node Authentication Guide](https://googlecloudplatform.github.io/gcloud-node/#/authentication).

 ###### callback.token

 - Type: `String`

 A current access token to be used during an API request.
+If you provided `authConfig.token`, this method simply returns the value you passed.

 #### auth.isAppEngine(callback)